FelixRGuzman/CS-300-SNHU-PROJECTS/README.md

 # CS-300-SNHU-Project-Two

-# -[ IMPORTANT: The PDF and or Word files are a seperate project that relates to the first -]
+# -[ IMPORTANT: The PDF and or Word files are a separate project that relates to the first -]

 Essentially, we had to write Pseudocode for different data structures and in the final one pick a structure and make a program.
 This means the following responses will have information on both projects as if they were one as they heavily relate.